Regulatory, Pricing and Reimbursement Overview: Argentina

 A brief overview of the situation regarding regulation, pricing and reimbursement of drugs in Argentina.
-Prepared in association with Marval, O’Farrell & Mairal, a leading global law firm, this is an extract from The Pharma Legal Handbook: Argentina, available to purchase here for USD 99.
+Prepared in association with Marval, O’Farrell & Mairal, a leading global law firm, this is an extract from The Pharma Legal Handbook: Argentina, available to purchase here for GBP 119.

 1. What are the regulatory authorities with jurisdiction over drugs, biologicals, and medical devices in your country?

-The National Ministry of Health (MoH) is the main health authority in Argentina.
-Nonetheless, in the year 1992, the National Agency of Medicines, Food and Medical Technology (ANMAT) was created by Decree No. 1,490/1992 (amended and complemented by Decree No. 1,271/2013).
-The ANMAT is an independent government agency and is granted jurisdiction to control the safety, efficacy, and quality of medicines and to control the activities, process, and technologies performed for the supply, production, manufacturing, fractioning, import and/or export, warehousing, and commercialization of products and materials used for human medicine.
+The National Ministry of Health (“MoH”) is the main health authority in Argentina.
+Nonetheless, in the year 1992, the National Agency of Medicines, Food and Medical Technology (the “ANMAT”, after its acronym in Spanish) was created by Decree No. 1,490/1992 (amended and complemented by Decree No. 1,271/2013).
+The ANMAT is an independent government agency and is granted jurisdiction to control the safety, efficacy, and quality of medicines and to control the activities, processes, and technologies performed for the supply, production, manufacturing, fractioning, import, export, warehousing and commercialization of products and materials used for human medicine.

-In addition, ANMAT is the national health authority in charge of registering and/or granting authorization to the persons and companies which are involved in the supply, production, manufacturing, fractioning, importation and/or exportation, warehousing, and commercialization of pharmaceutical products and medical devices and controlling the execution of such activities.
-Each province has its own health authority that works jointly with ANMAT and may issue regulations.
+ANMAT is also the national health authority in charge of registering and/or granting authorization to the persons and companies involved in the supply, production, manufacturing, fractioning, importation, exportation, warehousing and commercialization of pharmaceutical products and medical devices, and controlling the execution of such activities.

-Under the scope of the MoH, the Superintendence of Health Services (SSS) has monitoring, control, and enforcement capacities over insurers of the National Health Insurance System and has authority over the national insurers’ providers and the National Institute of Social Security for Retired Persons and Pensioners.
-At a provincial level, the SSS does not have regulatory authority over the provincial health insurers.
+Under the scope of the MoH, the Superintendence of Health Services (the “SSS” after its acronym in Spanish) has monitoring, control, and enforcement capacities over healthcare insurance providers of the National Health Insurance System and has authority over the national healthcare insurers’ providers and the National Institute of Social Security for Retired Persons and Pensioners.
+At a provincial level, the SSS does not have regulatory authority over the provincial healthcare insurance providers.

-The Secretariat for Programming Drug Abuse Prevention and Fight against Drug Trafficking (SEDRONAR) is the national agency acting on behalf of the Executive Branch that controls all operations with certain chemical substances capable of being used in the illicit manufacture of narcotic drugs and psychotropic substances.
-Decree No. 1,095/96, as amended and complemented by Decree No. 1,161/2000 and others, governs the activities of production, manufacturing, preparing, repackaging, distribution, commercialization as wholesale or retail, storage, import, export, transport, transship and/or perform any other type of transaction both nationally and internationally of the substances included in lists I and II of Annex I of Decree Number 1,095/96.
-These activities can only be performed upon the prior authorization and control of the National Registry of Chemical Precursors dependent on SEDRONAR.
+The National Comprehensive Drug Policy Department (the “SEDRONAR” after its acronym in Spanish) is the national agency acting on behalf of the Argentine Executive Branch that controls all operations involving certain chemical substances capable of being used in the illicit manufacture of narcotic drugs and psychotropic substances.
+The activities of production, manufacturing, preparing, repackaging, distribution, commercialization as wholesale or retail, storage, import, export, transport, transship and/or performance of any other type of transaction involving both nationally and internationally the substances included in lists I, II and III of Annex I of Decree No. 593/2019 can only be performed upon the prior authorization and control of the National Registry of Chemical Precursors (the “RENPRE”, after its acronym in Spanish), dependent on SEDRONAR.

 2. What is the regulatory framework for the authorization, pricing, and reimbursement of drugs, biologicals, and medical devices?

-Pursuant to Law No. 16,463 (Law on Medicines), the import and commercialization of medicines and medical devices can only be carried out upon the prior authorization and under the control of the national health authority.
+Pursuant to Law No. 16,463 (Law on Medicines), the import and commercialization of medicines and medical devices can only be carried out upon the prior authorization and under the control of the ANMAT.

 The main national regulations concerning registration of pharmaceutical products (pharmaceutical products and biological drugs) and medical devices include the following:

-- The Law on Medicines (as amended and complemented) governs the activities of production, manufacturing, import, export, fractioning, commercialization, storage of medicines, chemical products, reactives, pharmaceutical forms, medicines, medical devices, diagnostic devices, and any other product for use or application of medicine on human beings and who ever participates – individuals or corporations – in such activities and can only be performed upon the prior authorization and control of the health authority, in premises duly licensed and managed by a technical director duly appointed with the health authority.
+- Law on Medicines (as amended and complemented) regulates (i) the activities of production, manufacturing, import, export, fractioning, commercialization, and storage of medicines, chemical products, reactives, pharmaceutical forms, medicines, medical devices, diagnostic devices, and any other product for use or application of medicine on human beings, and (ii) whoever participates -individuals or corporations- in such activities, that can only be performed with the prior authorization and control of the health authority, in premises duly licensed and managed by a technical director duly appointed with the health authority.

-- Executive Decree No. 150/92 (as amended) applies to the registration, elaboration, fractionation, prescription, sale, marketing, export and import of medicines.
-It also provides that as long as the product whose marketing approval is sought has been approved in any of the countries included in Annex I of the Decree, any person may apply for marketing approval with out time limitations, submitting minimum information (bioavailability data and a project of label, leaflet and prospect).
+- Executive Decree No. 150/1992 (as amended) applies to the registration, manufacturing, fractioning, prescription, sale, marketing, export and import of medicines.
+It also provides that as long as the product whose marketing approval is sought has been approved in any of the countries included in Annex I of the Decree, any person may apply for marketing approval without time limitations, submitting minimum information (bioavailability data and a project of label, leaflet and prospect).
 The list of countries includes, inter alia, Denmark, Japan, the U.S.A., Germany, the U.K., Spain, Italy, and France.

-- Decree No. 1,299/97 also regulates the Law on Medicines.
+- Decree No. 1,299/1997 also regulates the Law on Medicines.
 This Decree set up the rules for the supply chain of medicines, requiring being prior and duly authorized by the health authority to engage in such activities.
 Pharmaceutical laboratories must only commercialize their manufactured or imported products (medicines), by themselves or through their distributors, exclusively with pharmacies, drugstores and/or public or private sanitary or healthcare establishments, duly authorized by the corresponding health authority.
-All medicine products should comply with the legal requirements regarding labeling, packaging, safety requirements, etc. prior to being commercialized.
+All medicine products should comply with the legal requirements regarding labelling, packaging, safety requirements, etc., prior to being commercialized.

-- The authorization for commercialization approval granted by the health authority with respect to each product should be obtained in order to be allowed to market the product in the country, by correctly passing the “first batch technical inspection” at the facilities of the pharmaceutical company (ANMAT Regulation No. 5,743/09).
+- The authorization for commercialization approval granted by the health authority with respect to each product should be obtained in order to be allowed to market the product in the country, by correctly passing the “first batch technical inspection” at the facilities of the pharmaceutical company.

 - ANMAT Regulation No. 3,397/2012 approved the specific requirements for the authorization of biological drugs and/or monoclonal antibodies obtained from recombinant DNA methods.
 Those requirements are considered complementary to the ones provided by ANMAT Regulation No. 7,075/2011.

 - The registration proceeding for biosimilars is provided by ANMAT Regulation No. 7,729/2011.
-These drugs are defined as biological drugs whose qualiquantitative composition, therapeutic indication, and pro-posed administration have backgrounds in other biological drugs registered with the ANMAT or by any foreign health authority (biological reference medicine or comparator), of which there is evidence of effective commercialization and sufficient characterization of its risk- benefit profile.
+These drugs are defined as biological drugs whose qualitative-quantitative composition, therapeutic indication, and proposed administration have backgrounds in other biological drugs registered with the ANMAT or by any foreign health authority (biological reference medicine or comparator), of which there is evidence of effective commercialization and sufficient characterization of its risk-benefit profile.

 - Law No. 26,689 (rare diseases) seeks to promote integral healthcare of people with rare diseases (diseases whose prevalence in population is equal to or less than one in 2,000 people in relation to a national epidemiological situation).
-It also establishes that the social security sector (obras sociales), prepaid medicine companies, and any other healthcare insurance provider must give healthcare coverage to patients with this condition, including at least those benefits determined by the competent authority.
+It also establishes that the social security sector (“obras sociales”), private healthcare insurance providers (“empresas de medicina prepaga”), and any other healthcare insurance provider must give healthcare coverage to patients with this condition, including at least those benefits determined by the competent authority.

 - Law on Medicines;

-- ANMAT Regulation No. 2,319/02 as amended and complemented: it sets forth the requirements for a company to be holder of marketing authorization certificates and to commercialize medical devices;
+- ANMAT Regulation No. 2,319/2002 as amended and complemented, sets forth the requirements for a company to be holder of marketing authorization certificates and to commercialize medical devices;

-- ANMAT Regulation No. 2,318/02 as amended and complemented, it defines what types of medical devices can be registered depending on the intrinsic risk for human health;
+- ANMAT Regulation No. 2,318/2002 as amended and complemented, defines what types of medical devices can be registered depending on the intrinsic risk for human health;

-- Medical devices are classified for registration purposes in classes (I, II, III, and IV), depending on the intrinsic risk for human health.
-Medical devices to be implanted in the body are included in Class III or Class IV, depending on their intrinsic characteristics.
+- Medical devices are classified for registration purposes in different classes (I, II, III, and IV), depending on the intrinsic risk for human health.
+For example, medical devices to be implanted in the body are included in Class III or Class IV, depending on their intrinsic characteristics.
 Instruments (intended to integrate and complement the medical device) are classified and registered separately from the medical device they integrate.

 3. What are the steps to obtaining authorization to develop, test, and market a product?